Smile4ever/wikitools/users_by_edits/README.md

 * uniq
 * parallel

-For big wikis, a 64 bit computer and up to 8 gigabytes of free RAM is recommended.
+For big wikis, a 64 bit computer and at least 8 gigabytes of free RAM is recommended.

 Usage
 ------